 - Now, take a piece of fish, drop it on the plate of flour and wrap it all over with flour.

-- Next, using tongs, dip in the batter and shake off the excess.
+- Next, using tongs, dip the flour coated fish fillet in the batter and shake off the excess.

 - Remove from oil when the fish turns into golden brown.